 It is extremely unusual to produce original paintings in the manner of an assembly line; more often artists will use facsimile techniques such as screenprinting to create a large number of works that can be sold at a fraction of the price of the original.
 These prints are essentially unlimited, which is what makes Hewsonclad such a unique proposition: each work is an original.

 For this first line of Hewsonclad, Mike has referenced the colour palettes of three of his favourite paintings by iconic New Zealander painter A.A Deans OBE (1915 – 2011).
 Drawing on crisp whites and cool blues for Alpine, luscious green for Bush, and slate greys and umber brown for Tussock; the three palettes are instantly identifiable with the landscape of Aotearoa New Zealand.

-HewsonClad is launching at (Un)conditional IV in Ashburton from 5 – 31 August, as part of the Physics Room’s itinerant exhibition series.
+Hewsonclad was launched during (Un)conditional IV in Ashburton from 5 – 31 August 2018, as part of The Physics Room’s itinerant exhibition series.
 (Un)conditional explores how and why we give and receive, exploring relationships from commercial to cultural.